-Control: ISM-0385; Revision: 6; Updated: Sep-18; Applicability: All; Essential Eight: N/A Servers maintain effective functional separation with other servers allowing them to operate independently.
+Control: ISM-0385; Revision: 6; Updated: Sep-18; Applicability: All; Essential Eight: N/AServers maintain effective functional separation with other servers allowing them to operate independently.

-Control: ISM-1479; Revision: 0; Updated: Sep-18; Applicability: All; Essential Eight: N/A Servers minimise communications with other servers at both the network and file system level.
+Control: ISM-1479; Revision: 1; Updated: Jun-24; Applicability: All; Essential Eight: N/A Servers minimise communications with other servers at the network and file system level.